 The third spot to explore in the water castle is Sumur Gumuling.
 The area is an underground mosque.
 Located on the west side of Pulo Kenanga, Sumur Gumuling is different from other mosques.
 Guests will see a two-floor building with a circular-shaped form.

 The praying hall for men is on the first floor.
 And women pray on the second floor of the mosque.
 Walk along in the building, there are five stars representing the 5 pillars of Islam.
 This room is an echo room.
 So the conversation made in the room will be heard by others.

 Gedhong Lopak-Lopak or Gopok-Gopok, formerly this building is a tower with two floors.
 But now has been replaced by an eight side square garden.
 Gedhong Gapura Hageng is the main gate in the west area.

 Today, the main gate is directed to the east side of the water castle.
 Visitors are not allowed to enter from this gate anymore.
-Gapura Hageng is a two floors building full of ornament called Ssengkalan.
+Gapura Hageng is a two-floor building full of ornament called Ssengkalan.
 From the ornament, people will know about the beginning story during the construction of the castle.

 Umbul Pasiraman or Umbul Binangun

 The next spot is Umbul Pasiraman or called Umbul Binangun.
 This area once was a bathing pool for the Royal Keraton member.
 The bathing pool is an outdoor space covered by a solid high structure around it.
 It consists of three pools, called Umbul Muncar, Blumbang Kuras, and Umbul Binangun.

 There are two buildings and a central tower in the bathing pool.
 One building once was the King’s leisure spot, the changing room for the daughter and King’s mistresses.